Desert View Drive: Best Overlooks, Watchtower, and Short Walks

 Short Trails and Picnic Areas

-Rim Trail Short Walks
+Rim Trail Short Walks (Near the West End of the Drive)

 Lipan Point Overlook Path

-Interpretive signs Deeper context
+Interpretive signs Quick context

 Parking, Facilities, and Accessibility